Sourcing country analysis – a guide to Library sources

 - Passport

-Under the heading of BMI, FitchConnect contains in-depth country risk reports for over 200 countries.
+BMI, from FitchSolutions, (formerly FitchConnect), contains in-depth country risk reports for over 200 countries.
 Content includes SWOT analysis, economic outlook, political outlook and 10 year forecasts.

-The easiest route to Fitch’s country risk reports is to first click on BMI on the dark blue bar and then to select ‘Country Risk’ from the options listed.
+The easiest route to BMI’s country risk reports is to first click in the ‘Geography’ area of the navigation bar in the middle of the page, and enter your country (we’ve used Brazil in this example) then click in the ‘Service/Industry’ area and select ‘Country Risk’ from the drop down menu options listed.
+Click on ‘Go’.

-Ta-dah!
+Click on your report of choice and, ta-dah!
 Now just sit back and read!
-Reports include a SWOT analysis, plus sections on trade, monetary and fiscal policy, currency, politics and detailed macroeconomic analysis and forecasts.
-Read on-screen or download to pdf.
+A Country Risk Report will include a SWOT analysis, plus sections on economic outlook, trade, monetary and fiscal policy, currency, politics and detailed macroeconomic analysis and forecasts.
+Once in a report, you can read it on screen or download it as a PDF.

 Passport